CleanroomMC/cleanroom-website/docs/groovy-script/mods/immersiveengineering/excavator.md

     name(String)
     ```

 - `List<String>`.
 Sets the valid oredicts output.
-Requires exactly chances.
+Requires exactly equal to the number of elements in `ores`.

     ```groovy:no-line-numbers
     ore(String, float)